 Tender and delicious Ribeye Steak cooked to a juicy perfection!
 Seasoned with fresh herbs, then cooked in a cast-iron skillet and basted with garlic butter, everyone will love this easy steak recipe!

-An Easy Rib Eye Steak Recipe for Valentine’s Day
+An Easy Ribeye Steak Recipe

 What is Rib Eye Steak?

-For a special dinner like this, you don’t really need any fancy ingredients, but I do like to use fresh herbs and the best-quality steak I can find.
+You don’t really need any fancy ingredients, but I do like to use fresh herbs and the best-quality steak I can find.
 If you have to use dried herbs, though, no worries!
 It’ll still be delicious.

 - Ribeye: You’ll need a pound or so of bone-in ribeye steak, 1-inch to 1-1/2 inch thick.

-- Kosher Salt: To taste
+- Kosher Salt & Ground Pepper: To taste

 - Rosemary: You’ll need to strip the leaves off of a stem or two of fresh rosemary and give it a chop; about 2 teaspoons.